Meet the Corps

 USC College Advising Corps: West Covina Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our advisers better who serve in West Covina Unified School District in two high schools.

 Tom Nguyen (B.S.
-University of California, Los Angeles), placed at West Covina High School, is a first-year adviser with a bachelor’s degree in psychobiology.
+University of California, Los Angeles), placed at West Covina High School, is a second-year adviser with a bachelor’s degree in psychobiology.
 He spent his four years at UCLA as a peer counselor, mentor, and coordinator for the Vietnamese Student Union and Southeast Asian Campus Learning Education and Retention Project.
 Whether it be planning and hosting large events, or having multiple one-on-one sessions, he was always trying his best to keep people motivated and seeing their best selves.
 He also volunteered at the Moving Forward Psychological Institute serving the unhoused community located in Fountain Valley.
 This showed him that even through tough times, the perseverance to stride forward can lead to a successful and ambitious future.
 Once he graduated, he joined the USC Advising Corps with the pursuit to further his career in counseling.
 Working with the college students was his favorite part of the advising office.
 That is what drove Tom to become a College Adviser for high school students.
 He wanted to return the favor that was given to him.
 Tom was a product of the USC Advising Corps and has always wanted to be a part of the program after graduation.
 Lucky enough to have people in his life who were able to help him receive a higher education, and he wanted to be able to do the same for others who may not have the same resources.
 This is what drew him towards USC CAC.
-He knew she loved guiding students to their possible futures, and the Corps is the place to let her accomplish this.
+He knew he loved guiding students to their possible futures, and the Corps is the place to let him accomplish this.

 USA TODAY Politics All articles